cfengine/documentation/reference/promise-types.markdown

 classes using the `promise_kept` attribute, or merely alter the total compliance statistics.

+**History**: Was introduced in version 3.1.3, Nova 2.0.2 (2010)

+#### repaired_returncodes

+**Description**: Return codes that indicate a repaired `commands` promise

 Currently, the attribute has impact on the following command-related
 promises:

--   All promises of type `commands:`
+* All promises of type `commands:`
--   `files`-promises containing a `transformer`-attribute
+* `files`-promises containing a `transformer`-attribute
--   The package manager change command in `packages`-promises (e.g. the command for add, remove, etc.)
+* The package manager change command in `packages`-promises (e.g. the command for add, remove, etc.)

 If none of the attributes `kept_returncodes`, `repaired_returncodes`, or `failed_returncodes` are set, the default is to consider a return code zero as promise repaired, and nonzero as promise failed.

+**Type**: `slist`

+**Allowed input range**: `[-0-9_$(){}\[\].]+`

 Note that the return codes may overlap, so multiple classes may be set from one return code.
 In Unix systems the possible return codes are usually in the range from 0 to 255.

-**History**: Was introduced in version 3.1.3, Nova 2.0.2 (2010)

-#### repaired_returncodes

-**Type**: `slist`

-**Allowed input range**: `[-0-9_$(){}\[\].]+`

-**Description**: A `repaired_returncodes` slist contains return codes indicating a repaired command-related promise

 **Example**: